MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 \end{align}
 $$

 Note that $(*)$ is non-negative since we're working in a covering LP and because the oracle only outputs feasible solutions $x^{(t)}$, which allows us to conclude in the final step that the whole expression is non-negative.
-The inequality we derived from corollary 3 is therefore:
+The inequality we derived from [the corollary](#corollary:long-term-average-regret) is therefore:

 $$
 0 \le